Trust Deed Scotland fees

 DAS Application Fee

-It is payable when you have decided that you wish to apply for a Debt Payment Plan (DPP) under DAS and is paid prior to the application being processed on the DAS Hub.
+A fee could be payable when you have decided that you wish to apply for a Debt Payment Plan (DPP) under DAS and is paid prior to the application being processed on the DAS Hub.
 The fee is based on the following work being required to set up your DAS.
 Your continuing money adviser along with suitably qualified members of his staff will undertake these tasks (this list is not exhaustive); The required number of meetings (whether by phone or at your home, our office or another suitable place) to give you advice prior to you making a decision that DAS is the most appropriate debt solution for you.

 Monthly management fee